maybe9999/TransalateScriptMGD/README.md

 <h2> Negative points: </h2>

 - It takes approximately 8-12 hours to translate all of X Events, the other sections make the time even longer....
-(Needs optimization, I probably won't, but if you don't want to wait you can modify the script and make a pull request)</br>
+(It needs optimization, I probably won't do it, but if you don't want to wait so long for everything to be translated you can modify the script and make a pull request)</br>

 <h2> Solutions</h2>